LukasPietzschmann/Kyra/README.md

 ### For me:

 Kyra is just a Hobby Project of mine.
 Don't expect to come across any new industry-disrupting features.
-I'm trying to implement a basic language to become more familiar with C++ and the magic behind compilers and interpreters.
+I'm trying to implement a basic language to become more familiar with the magic 🪄 behind compilers and interpreters.

 ### For others: